 - To serve: Transfer chicken to the serving plate with broccolini.
 Garnish with a few pinches of red pepper flakes and parsley and serve with remaining Fra Diavolo sauce on the side.
 Enjoy!

-3. The recipe below calls for 2 red jalapenos, or chilis, but you can substitute crushed red pepper flakes if that’s what you have on hand.
+- The recipe below calls for 1-2 red jalapenos, or chilis, but you can substitute crushed red pepper flakes if that’s what you have on hand.
 Start with 1 teaspoon, and add more (up to 2 teaspoons) to taste.
+If using jalapenos, use 1 jalapeno for a more mild diavolo and 2 for a spicier sauce.